 Pending the outcomes of the colposcopy and the biopsy, the possible outcomes are:

 - Doing nothing for now and repeat the test after a few months.
-Sometimes that is the best solution for changes that are mild and likely disappear by itself.
+Sometimes that is the best solution for changes that are mild and are likely to disappear by itself.

 - A LLETZ or cone biopsy.
-This is a day-surgical procedure to excise a cone-shaped portion of the lower pole of the uterine cervix.
-This procedure is indicated for women who have precancerous changes on the cervix.
+This is a day surgical procedure conducted under general anaesthetic to excise a cone-shaped portion of the lower part of the cervix.
+This procedure is for women who have suspected precancerous changes on the cervix.